siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 009 Mass as Trapped Energy.md

 length becomes line tension, and the corresponding inertial line density is that tension divided by $c^2$.
 Appendix 217 develops that effective string description directly from the bounded Maxwellian mode.

+Appendix 220 sharpens the same point one step further: matter is a persistent closed causal loop of Maxwellian transport.
+Its mass is the trapped load of that loop.